vaiseys/soc-stats-1/README.md

 # soc-stats-1
-a collection of stuff for my Soc 722 course
+a very incomplete collection of random stuff for my Soc 722 course